Lowering The Odds

 Another thing that gets caught continually, is loose clothing.
 So always tuck your shirts in.
 Roll your sleeves up.
 Tie your shoe laces.
 Button your shirt.
 Tuck in your tummy.
 Stand up straight.
 Kind of sounds like my mother.

 Shirt pockets are another danger, mostly because of the stuff we put in them.
 As we bend over, everything tends to fall out, right over the blade, the lathe, on the floor, on the fresh wet coat of varnish, etc. This is dangerous, for when things fall out we have a knee jerk reaction to this.
 We try to grab it before it can fall out.
-I watched a table saw operator grab for a pair of glasses that fell out of his shirt packet, directly over a l6” blade set at 4” above the table.
+I watched a table saw operator grab for a pair of glasses that fell out of his shirt packet, directly over a l6 blade set at 4 above the table.
 He cut off 3 fingers.

 Additionally, when we empty that shirt pocket, usually in the bed room at night, all of the sawdust and shavings from a nice day in the shop, come tumbling out all over the pristine floor.
-This wins great praise and adulation from” she who must be obeyed.”
+This wins great praise and adulation from she who must be obeyed.
 No matter how beautiful the project we have just completed is, it will always be remembered for the litter on the floor, and not its fine craftsmanship.
 This is hard for men to understand.

 Ties, necklaces, and rings are examples of other things that should never be worn in any environment where there is moving machinery.
 This should be patently obvious.
 You would be surprised at how many people are totally oblivious to the consequences of wearing rings.
 I want you to think in terms of filet, for rings.
 That is your ring finger.
 What would you prefer, my dear, with or with out.
 I met an orthopedic surgeon back east somewhere, who told me that he appreciated my stressing safety during my demonstration.
 He then told me, since I was wearing one, that rings caused about two ring finger amputations a month at the hospital where he practiced.
 I have not worn my wedding ring since.
 If you insist on wearing a neck tie or a necklace, visualize, strangulation.

 Another no, no, is wearing gloves.
-They are very useful when loading lumber, digging in the dirt, pulling your Great Dane on it’s evening walk, or boxing.
+They are very useful when loading lumber, digging in the dirt, pulling your Great Dane on its evening walk, or boxing.
 In a workshop with revolving machinery, they catch, and this they do well.
 Of course, what the machine catches, has your hand in it.

 Never cross cut lumber using the fence as a stop.
 [There is a way, read on Mc Duff.]
 Use a miter gauge.
 Always use the miter gauge between the fence and the blade.
 This will help keep the board from twisting towards the blade.
 Remember that the board is another lever, and the further you are from a positive support point, the easier it is for the board to fly.
 The danger here is that the cut off will become trapped between the blade and the fence.
 This must be avoided period.
 Using stop blocks clamped on the fence will help prevent trapping, and still allow you to cross cut accurately and safely.
 Refer back to drawings 1,2,3, and 4.

 Drawings number l5 and 16 more clearly illustrate the ratios of width to length for cross cutting without a miter gauge or a cross cut slide.
 Generally a one to one ratio is safe.
 Exceed this ratio, with risk.
-For instance a 12” by 12” is very safe, however a 12” by 24”, and you enter the risk zone.
+For instance a 12 by 12 is very safe, however a 12 by 24, and you enter the risk zone.
 The forward force required to push the wood through the blade, creates a pressure at the blade, which tries to pull the board away from the fence.
 See arrow at the blade.
 Force where board and blade meet.

 The force required to hold a board against the fence exceeds your ability to do so.
 It is therefore necessary to use a miter gauge or a cross cut slide.
 Drawing number 17 illustrates a cross cut slide.